 Friends of the Donkey Whisperer Farm,

 Living on our new farm in Sequim, Washington is a treat each and every day a blessing from Jesus Christ, yesterday was one special morning.
 The morning started out like all mornings on our farm and then at 8:30am our big dog a rescue started barking.
-We looked out the back of our 5th wheel windows top to bottom (temporary home) to see not one but two hot air balloons flying low over the farm.
+We looked out the back of our 5th wheel windows (temporary home) to see not one but two hot air balloons flying low over the farm.
 Wow!

 Did You Know?